alexvsav/unit-testing-action/README.md

 - Ponicode use anonymous usage data to improve your experience

 # 🪳Bug and feature Request
 Have a bug or a feature request?
-Please open a new [issue](https://github.com/ponicode/squar_action/issues) or reach out to us on the Ponicode Slack community https://ponicode-community.slack.com/join/shared_invite/zt-fiq4fhkg-DE~a_FkJ7xtiZxW7efyA4Q#/ using the channel #help or #feedback starting your message with “Ponicode SQUAR GitHub Action”
+Please open a new [issue](https://github.com/ponicode/unit-testing-action/issues) or reach out to us on the Ponicode Slack community https://ponicode-community.slack.com/join/shared_invite/zt-fiq4fhkg-DE~a_FkJ7xtiZxW7efyA4Q#/ using the channel #help or #feedback starting your message with “Ponicode Unit-Testing GitHub Action”

 We would love to have your feedback!
 Tell us what you love and what you want us to improve about this action!